 Dry skin

 Serum and moisturizer: The key to preventing dry skin is retaining moisture.
 Use a cream for dry skin.
-Ingredients to look for in these products include hyaluronic acid, glycerin, and lanolin.
+Ingredients to look for in these products include: Hyaluronic acid, glycerin, and lanolin.

 Sunscreen: Use a fragrance-free sunscreen with SPF 30 or higher.